Conducting Workshop Annual Summit

 Click here to register!

-The Conducting Workshop Annual Summit will take place at the Butler University School of Music in collaboration with our community partners: Indianapolis Public Schools, Music for All, Inc., Carmel High School Bands, and the Indianapolis Symphonic Band.
+The Conducting Workshop Annual Summit will take place at the Butler University School of Music in collaboration with our community partners: Indianapolis Public Schools, Music for All, Inc., and other partners announced soon.
 In-Person activities will include: conducting the BU Wind Ensemble, attending masterclasses and discussions with the guest presenters, as well as building relationships within our community as we pursue our musical growth together.

 - 3:00pm, Butler University Wind Ensemble Concert, Schrott Center for the Arts